Tyre Nichols documents: Officer never explained stop to him

 Haley did not have his body camera on when he stopped Nichols but was on a phone call with someone who overheard.

-Charges against the other officers include that they mislead officials about what happened.
+Charges against the other officers include that they misled officials about what happened.

-Martin, for instance, claimed Nichols tried to snatch the officer’s gun from his holster after another officer forced him out of the vehicle, with Martin helping by grabbing Nichols’ wrist.
+Martin, for instance, claimed Nichols tried to snatch the officer’s gun from his holster after Haley forced him out of the vehicle, with Martin helping by grabbing Nichols’ wrist.
 However, video doesn’t corroborate the gun-grab claim, the documents said.

 In a letter from Smith included in his file, he defended his conduct, stating that Nichols was “violent and would not comply.”